How I Painted My Rental Accent Wall: Complete Guide + Mistakes to Avoid

 Why DIY Painting?

 DIY painting projects are not just cost-effective, but they also give you the freedom to put your creativity to work.
-By painting your rental space yourself, you can save a substantial amount of money usually spent on professional painters.
+By doing it yourself, you can save a ton of money.
+More importantly, the DIY approach allows you to customize your space to your heart’s content.

+Choose colours that reflect your personality and that suit your aesthetic, and take pride in the transformation that you did!
 If you’re up for a bit of a challenge and a lot of fun, DIY painting can be a rewarding project.

 Painting Techniques for Rental Spaces